 Have you ever stayed at a hostel with a view like this?

 Check out Menaggio’s Lake Como hostel on booking.com by clicking here.

-(Note that my visit to Lake Como was part of my summer 2016 Interrail adventure.
-On countless occasions during that trip, the hostel rates on booking.com were cheaper than those found on Hostelworld *gasp*.)
+(It may be helpful to know that my visit to Lake Como was part of my summer 2016 Interrail Adventure.
+As always, I recommend checking out current prices, ratings, and reviews to make sure that a hostel is the right fit for you.
+As a side note, on countless occasions during my Interrail trip, the hostel rates on booking.com were cheaper than those found on Hostelworld. *gasp*)

 P.S.
 If any of you lovely readers choose to stay at the Lake Como hostel, I’d be eternally grateful if you could claim my hot pink bathing suit and travel towel for me!
 I forgot them there during my stay (…kidding.
 I bet they’re long gone).